AnsBenO/clubcompass-app/README.md

 - **Event Search**: Find and explore events created by other users.
 - **Pop-Up Notifications**: Inform users with notifications using Thymeleaf fragments.
 - **Security**: Secure authentication and authorization with Spring Security.
+- **Containerization with Docker**: Deploy the application in a Docker container for consistent and isolated environments across different systems.

 ## Technologies Used